Zeioth/zeioth-lutris/game-installers/quake-champions/mouse-guide.md

 Recommend me a mouse
 ======================
-**What kind of mouse do you recommend me?**

-Things you need to play Quake Champions at high level are: A physical DPI button, Pollin rate: 1000, and 2 side button.
+The things you need in a mouse in order to play Quake Champions at high level are:

+* A physical DPI button
+* Polling rate 1000 or more
+* 2 side button.

 Now, if you want to spend more money, you can get one with a better sensor.
 This mouses respond better when you lift off the mouse at a short distance from your mousepad.

 Budget: